ayatokura/ai-openscale/wos-insight-explain.md

 ## Understanding the difference between contrastive explanations and LIME
 {: #ie-contrastive.v.lime}

-Local Interpretable Model-Agnostic Explanations (LIME) is a Python library that {{site.data.keyword.aios_short}} uses to analyze the input and ouput values of a model to create human-understandable interpretations of the model.
-Both LIME and contrastive explanation are valuable tools for making sense of a model, however, they offer very different perspectives.
+Local Interpretable Model-Agnostic Explanations (LIME) are a Python library that {{site.data.keyword.aios_short}} uses to analyze the input and output values of a model to create human-understandable interpretations of the model.
+However, both LIME and contrastive explanation are valuable tools for making sense of a model they offer different perspectives.
 Contrastive explanations reveal how much values need to change to either change the prediction or still have the same prediction.
-The factors which need the maximum change are considered more important in this type of explanation.
-In other words the features with highest importance in contrastive explanations are those where the model is least sensitive.
-On the other hand, LIME reveals which features are most important for a specific data point.
-The 5000 perturbations that are typically done for analysis are very close to the data point and in an ideal setting the features with high importance in LIME are those which are most important for that specific data point.
-For these reasons, the features with high importance for LIME and those for contrastive explanations can be very different.
+The factors that need the maximum change are considered more important in this type of explanation.
+In other words, the features with highest importance in contrastive explanations are the features where the model is least sensitive.
+Alternatively, LIME reveals which features are most important for a specific data point.
+The 5000 perturbations that are typically done for analysis are close to the data point.
+In an ideal setting, the features with high importance in LIME are the features that are most important for that specific data point.
+For these reasons, the features with high importance for LIME are different than the features with high importance for contrastive explanations.

-For proper processing of LIME explanations, {{site.data.keyword.aios_short}} does not support column names with equals sign (=) in the dataset.
+For proper processing of LIME explanations, {{site.data.keyword.aios_short}} does not support column names with equals sign (=) in the data set.
 {: important}

 For contrastive explanations, {{site.data.keyword.aios_short}} displays the maximum changes for the same outcome and the minimum changes for a changed outcome.
 These categories are also known as pertinent positive and pertinent negative values.
 These values help explain the behavior of the model in the vicinity of the data point for which an explanation is generated.